RI-SE/smirk/docs/System Test Specification.md

 TBD: Describe how we measure the results on verification dataset and all slices.
 Intersection over union or perhaps https://dbolya.github.io/tide/

-Results from running ML model testing are document in the [Protocols folder](https://github.com/RI-SE/smirk/blob/main/docs/protocols/).
+Results from running ML model testing, i.e., ML Verification Results [Z], are documented in the [Protocols folder](https://github.com/RI-SE/smirk/blob/main/docs/protocols/).

 # 4 System Test Cases